Table of Contents [Show]

 - More debugging code!
 Included the output in a block at the bottom or top rather than in-line

 - Code to interpret a "lang=" argument.
-I plan to translate some articles to French as I'm currently working to improve my French and translating the site might help build that skill.
+I'm currently working to improve my French and translating the site might help build that skill.
 My French is still too bad to confidently add that.
 I also gave a decent effort to learning Esperanto and might translate things to that if I get really bored.
 This would require a separate "meta.php" and "content.php" file but other than that it would not be terribly difficult to select which file to load, fallback to English if necessary and suggest alternate languages on pages that provide it.
 This would probably be done by adding a language box to the left of the footer (similar darkmode), with a pop-up for available languages.